What the heck is Google Business Profile and why should you be using it?

 That panel on the right-hand side is all the online information about my business.
 Here’s what it looks like in more detail.

-So, why should you be using Google My Business?
+So, why should you be using Google Business Profile?

 Think about the times you’ve got your phone out to search for something nearby.
 Or even opened a tab on your laptop.
 Chances are, you were searching because you were ready to buy.
 I know one of my clients, who lives up the road from me, was when he typed “marketing consultants near me!”